bedrocklinux/bedrocklinux-website/markdown/1.0beta2/configure.md

 Be sure not to include the same mount item in *both* `/etc/fstab` *and* `/bedrock/etc/fstab` - any given mount should only appear in one or the other.
+When you place anything in `/bedrock/etc/fstab` make sure you do not also have it within `/etc/fstab`.

 For the most part, `/bedrock/etc/fstab` utilizes the same syntax as the typical `/etc/fstab`.
 However, there are a few special things to keep in mind for